vuejs/docs/src/guide/plugins.md

 app.use(MyPlugin)
 ```

-You can optionally pass in some options:
+If you need to define configuration for a plugin, you can pass a config object as the second argument:

 ```js
 app.use(MyPlugin, { someOption: true })